OCR Economics Supply and Demand Revision Notes

 2 marksView mark scheme hint▾

-Define elasticity and explain its significance in understanding consumer behavior.
+Define elasticity and its significance in understanding consumer responsiveness to price changes.

 Practice Quiz